sunquakes/jsonrpc4j/README.md

 jsonrpc.client.package-eof=\r\n
 ```
 ### step5.
 Create client interface
-- Create a new interface file named IJsonRpcClient with @JsonRpcClient, protocol value can be tcp or http or https.
+- Create a new interface file named IJsonRpcClient with @JsonRpcClient, protocol can be tcp or http or https and should be same as item(jsonrpc.server.protocol) of step2, value must be same as the value of step3.
 ```java
 @JsonRpcClient(value = "JsonRpc", protocol = "tcp", url = "localhost:3200")
 public interface IJsonRpcClient {